Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Conclusion

 While this study establishes a robust framework for segment-level sailing duration prediction, several avenues remain for future exploration to enhance model reliability and operational depth.
 First, future research could focus on uncertainty quantification.
 Implementing probabilistic forecasting techniques such as quantile regression or diffusion-based models would produce calibrated interval predictions, allowing carriers to better manage planning risks \citep{Lee2021DataDrivenAF, wenzhe2025stgdpmvesseltrajectorypredictionspatiotemporal}.
 This could be further enriched by integrating dynamic environmental variables, including meteorological and oceanographic data, to enhance robustness under extreme conditions.

 Second, the current framework could be extended to capture spatiotemporal dependencies across the global maritime network.
-Utilizing graph neural networks (GNNs) over port-segment graphs would enable the modeling of systemic congestion propagation and inter-route dependencies.
+Utilizing graph neural networks (GNN) over port-segment graphs would enable the modeling of systemic congestion propagation and inter-route dependencies.
+In this way, the present segment-level framework can be extended to end-to-end multi-port ETA estimation.
+This would allow the cumulative impact of upstream delays to be explicitly modeled through sequential propagation.
+With the adjacent port congestion state and graph modeling, the model can produce more reliable prediction results.
 Furthermore, incorporating latent route-choice modules could help account for unobserved path heterogeneity across different carrier preferences.
+Future research may further explicitly characterize route-specific weather effects to enhance the prediction accuracy and reliability.
 Finally, improving model generalization and operational utility is critical.
 Leveraging transfer learning or continual learning techniques would better support low-frequency segments with sparse historical data \citep{miao2024unifiedreplaybasedcontinuouslearning, yuan2024spatiotemporal}.
 Expanding the multi-task framework to predict additional port-level operations, such as turnaround time and queue length, would also provide a more holistic decision-support tool for synchronized liner service coordination.